Rayville, Missouri

 Rayville is an unincorporated rural census-designated place (CDP) in Ray County, Missouri, United States.
-There is a post office at Rayville, a large vineyard and a church, and no other businesses or services.
+There is a post office at Rayville.
 The population was 157 at the 2020 census.
 It disincorporated in 2012.

 History

 The post office at Rayville has been in operation since 1870.
 Rayville was platted in 1871.
 The community takes its name from Ray County.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.25 sqmi, all land.